lorenzofox3/Smart-Table/README.md

-# Smart Table— an easy to use table/grid
+﻿# Smart Table— an easy to use table/grid

+This fork contains some additional fixes and features
+* Fit order of sorting and add the ability to set up an initial sorting order - Beyers Cronje
+* Support in-line cellTemplate for easier customization and use - Lee Elenbaas
+* Support for column width and tooltip - Morgan

 ## Morgan's Customizations